sonoilconte/react-translateit/README.md

 ## Bugs ##

 There is currently a bug where the selected translation card sometimes disappears after clicking on a "full text" button.
 It should reappear if you continue clicking other "full text" links.

+// TODO: Redux for easier state management,
+// Folders for containers & models
+// Fetch instad of ajax
+// For music: what about spotify and/or soundcloud api?